 The legal basis for the RTGS is well articulated in the NPS Act, 2020, the NPS Regulations and the UNISS rules and procedures.
 These provisions have been the basis of public awareness campaigns aimed at promoting the UNISS.

-The regulatory provisions are available for public reference via the BOU website.
+The NPS law, regulations and rules are available for public reference via the BOU website.
+Www.bou.ug

 Key consideration 4: